Council Tax Data

 Regressivity of the band structure

-The compression of the band ratio to 3:1 (Band A to Band H) is the most analytically significant structural feature of Council Tax.
-A Band H property pays at most twice the Council Tax of a Band A property, regardless of actual market values; a property worth twenty times another may pay as little as three times as much.
-Adam et al. (IFS, 2020) documented this regressivity systematically, showing that Council Tax as a share of current property value falls steeply with the value of the property.
-The burden therefore falls most heavily on owners and occupiers of lower-value properties relative to their asset; an outcome that is difficult to defend from the principles of horizontal or vertical equity.
+The 3:1 band ratio (Band A to Band H) is the most significant structural feature.
+Adam et al. (IFS, 2020) documented the regressivity systematically: Council Tax as a share of current property value falls steeply as value rises.
+A property worth twenty times another pays at most three times as much.
+The burden falls most heavily on occupiers of lower-value properties relative to their asset; difficult to defend from the principles of horizontal or vertical equity.

 Frozen valuations disconnected from current values

-England's banding was established in 1993 on the basis of estimated 1991 property values and has never been revalued.
-Over thirty years of differential house price growth means that banding no longer reflects relative property values in any systematic way.
-Areas where prices have risen fastest, particularly London and parts of the South East, have seen the largest divergence between Council Tax liability and actual value.
-The IFS has noted that this divergence means the tax no longer achieves even its original, modest degree of value-proportionality.
-Wales conducted a revaluation in 2003 and introduced a ninth band (Band I); England's failure to follow suit is a documented structural weakness that compounds over time.
+England's banding, established on estimated 1991 values, has never been revalued.
+Over thirty years of differential house price growth means banding no longer reflects relative values in any systematic way; the divergence is largest in London and the South East.
+The IFS has noted the tax no longer achieves even its original, modest value-proportionality.
+Wales was revalued in 2003 and given a ninth band (I); England's failure to follow suit compounds over time.

 Political obstacles to reform

-Although Council Tax is analytically deficient in well-understood ways, the path to reform is exceptionally difficult.
-Any revaluation would produce large bill increases for properties in rapidly appreciating areas, and large reductions elsewhere.
-Long-tenure owner-occupiers on fixed incomes in high-value properties face a genuine distributional problem if revaluation were to proceed without compensating relief.
-This creates a strong and enduring political barrier to reform, meaning the analytical case, well established in the Mirrlees Review and subsequent IFS work, has not translated into legislative action.
-The frozen base is therefore not merely a technical failure but an institutional one.
+The path to reform is exceptionally difficult.
+Any revaluation would produce large bill increases in rapidly appreciating areas, and reductions elsewhere.
+Long-tenure owner-occupiers on fixed incomes face a genuine distributional problem without compensating relief.
+This creates an enduring political barrier; the analytical case, well established in the Mirrlees Review and subsequent IFS work, has not translated into legislative action.
+The frozen base is not merely a technical failure but an institutional one.

 All Councils